Six Skills Your Child Needs to Learn to Read – Starting from Birth

 Babies begin to learn about language from birth.
 Reading aloud exposes your child to the sounds of human speech.

-By the age of two, children know between 300-500 words.
+By age two, children know between 300-500 words.
 Children who are spoken to and frequently read to have larger vocabularies and develop into better readers.

 Sharing books with your baby lays the foundation for learning to read.